Meet our McNair Scholars

 help students pursue a field in science.

-Anh Huynh is a rising senior at the University of Washington – Seattle.
-She’s pursuing a Bachelor of Arts in Psychology and Journalism.
+Anh Huynh is a senior at the University of Washington – Seattle.
+She is pursuing a Bachelor of Arts in Psychology and Journalism.
 Her research interest lies in social psychology and anything culture-related.
 She enjoys observing the world around her and thinking about the ways in which our thoughts, feelings, and behavior are shaped by and shape others.
 Her past research experience includes examining the effects that different amounts of instruction and academic goals have on undergraduates’ conceptual learning of new material and investigating the foraging behavioral patterns and food intake of the Eastern grey squirrel (Sciurus carolinensis).
 She’s currently working on an honors project under the guidance of Dr. Anthony Greenwald and other members of the Greenwald lab.

 Outside of classes and research, Anh has been actively involved in tutoring and mentoring, having served in various positions such as undergraduate TA, Chemistry and Social Studies tutor, science fair mentor for elementary-school children, tutor/mentor for UW Academic Support Programs, and Seattle Public Library volunteer tutor.
 She has written for The Daily and is involved in Psi Chi, Golden Key Honour Society, National Society of Collegiate Scholars (NSCS), Tau Sigma Directorate Board, and Pipeline Alternative Spring Break (ASB).
 In the coming fall, Anh will be leading a Freshman Interest Group (FIG) seminar that aims to introduce freshmen to university resources and opportunities while enabling them to acquire valuable college survival skills.